Lead Service Line Replacement Program

 The City of Hastings is working to find and replace old water pipes that may contain lead or galvanized steel.
 These pipes can affect drinking water in homes.
 The U.S. Environmental Protection Agency (EPA) and the Minnesota Department of Health (MDH) are asking cities to check these pipes.

-In summer 2024, we looked at water service lines across the city to see which ones might need to be replaced.
+In 2024 and 2025, we looked at water service lines across the city to see which ones might need to be replaced.

 Our Timeline

-- Letters sent to all who had pipes that were lead, galvanized or unknown.
+- Letters were sent to all residents and business owners who had pipes that were categorized as lead, galvanized or unknown.

-- The goal is to replace all lead and galvanized pipes within 10 years.
+- The goal is to replace all lead and galvanized pipes within ten years.
+The city will continue to apply for grant funding until all lead and galvanized service lines are replaced.

 How Can I Help?